orlandoacevedo/confilter/README.md

 **Software License**:
 Conformer Filtration (confilter) software package.
+Funding: Gratitude is expressed to the National Science Foundation (CHE-2102038) for the support of this research.
-Copyright (C) 2021  Orlando Acevedo
+Copyright (C) 2023  Orlando Acevedo